cisagov/ScubaGear/baselines/teams.md

 2. Select **Meetings** > **Live events policies**.

-3. Select **Global (Org-wide default)**.
+3. Select **Global (Org-wide default)** policy.

 4. Set **Record an event** to **Organizer can record**.

 5. Click **Save**.

-6. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.
+6. If custom policies were created, repeat these steps for each policy, selecting the appropriate policy in step 3.

 ## 2. External User Access
 This section helps reduce security risks related to external and unmanaged user access.
-In this instance, external users refer to members of a different M365 tenant.
+In this instance, external users refer to members of a different M365 tenant, and unmanaged users refer to users who are not members of any M365 tenant or organization.

 External access allows external users to look up internal users by their email address to initiate chats and calls entirely within Teams.